Happy-Coders-Private-Limited/happycoders-multiple-addresses/readme.txt

 1. Log in to your WordPress admin dashboard.
 2. Navigate to Plugins > Add New.
-3. Search for "HappyCoders Multiple Addresses for WooCommerce".
+3. Search for "Happy Coders Multi Address for WooCommerce".
 4. Click "Install Now" and then "Activate".

 **Manual Installation:**